-Where Apprentices already hold the minimum Level 2 qualifications in English and Maths, these skills will be assessed and will be continually developed throughout the apprenticeship programme.
+The minimum Level 2 qualifications in English and Maths are an entry requirement of this programme.
+However English and maths skills will be assessed and will be continually developed throughout the apprenticeship programme.
 This is supported by all apprentices completing an initial assessment of their English and Maths ability at the start of the programme.
 This is intended to establish a baseline against which progress should be monitored and reviewed in tripartite review meetings.